Patrick Reed: PGA Tour

 Reed told Crouse "For somebody as successful in the Ryder Cup as I am, I don't think it's smart to sit me twice."
 Reed implied that Tiger Woods was his "second choice".
 He told Crouse that after he and Woods lost their first match against Tommy Fleetwood and Francesco Molinari, Woods apologized to Reed for letting him down.
 Reed said he told Woods, "We win together as a team and we lose together as a team."
 Reed told Crouse that "very day [in the team room], I saw 'Leave your egos at the door,'".
 Referring to the Europeans, he added, "They do that better than us."
 There has been concern expressed that Reed's public flaming of his teammates and captain will negatively impact on his ability to play on future Ryder Cup and President Cup teams.

 In August 2019, Reed won the Northern Trust at Liberty National Golf Club near New York City.
 This was the first leg of the 2019 FedEx Cup Playoffs.

 In February 2020, Reed won his second World Golf Championship when he won the WGC-Mexico Championship at the Club de Golf Chapultepec.
 Reed shot a final round 4-under 67 to win by one shot over Bryson DeChambeau.

 In January, Reed won the Farmers Insurance Open at Torrey Pines Golf Course in La Jolla, California.
 Reed won by five strokes after a final round 4-under 68.

 In August, Reed was admitted to hospital having been diagnosed with bilateral pneumonia which forced him to miss the first two FedEx Cup Playoff events.
 He returned to action in early September at the Tour Championship in the hope that by proving his fitness he might gain a captain's pick for the Ryder Cup; he finished the tournament in 25th place.
 When the 12-man USA team was announced by Steve Stricker the following week, Reed, who had finished 11th in the points standings, was not selected.

 LIV Golf

 On June 11, 2022, it was announced that Reed had joined LIV Golf.
 On June 29, it was confirmed that he had resigned from the PGA Tour.

+Return to PGA Tour

+In January 2026, Reed announced plans to leave LIV Golf and return to the PGA Tour.
+At the time, Reed was ranked 29th in the Official World Golf Ranking.
+He is eligible to return on August 25, 2026.
+For 2027, Reed's nine tour victories earned him past champion status on the PGA Tour and for the fall of 2026 the possibility of sponsors' invitations or Monday qualifiers.

+After leaving LIV Golf, Reed played on the European Tour, now named DP World Tour, as an Honorary Lifetime Member.
+He achieved immediate success with two wins and a playoff loss before the end of February 2026, lifting him to the top of the Race to Dubai rankings.